eaglestone/ks3-computing/README.md

 This has four elements:

-1. Decomposition: breaking problems and tasks down into discrete, manageable steps
+1.  **Decomposition**: breaking problems and tasks down into discrete, manageable steps
-2. Patterns: Recognising patterns, common features, similarities and differences as a basis for problem solving.
+2.  **Patterns**: Recognising patterns, common features, similarities and differences as a basis for problem solving.
-3. Abstraction: Representing ideas, processes, relationships and data in general terms.
+3.  **Abstraction**: Representing ideas, processes, relationships and data in general terms.
 This also entails deciding what not to include when developing models or solutions..
-4. Algorithms: Producing a step-by-step strategy to solve a problem.
+4.  **Algorithms**: Producing a step-by-step strategy to solve a problem.

 ### Computers and networks

-From the draft Programme of Study (dPoS) for Computing (Feb 2013), this section covers:
+From the draft Programme of Study for Computing (Feb 2013), this section covers:

-1. Understanding the hardware and software components that make up networked computer systems, how they interact, and how they affect cost and performance.
+5.  **Computer systems**: Understanding the hardware and software components that make up networked computer systems, how they interact, and how they affect cost and performance.
+How instructions are stored and executed.
-2. Explaining how networks such as the internet work.
+6.  **Networks and the Internet**: Explaining how networks such as the internet work and their characteristics.
+Analyze how networks affect the user and understand issues of e-safety.
-3. Understand how computers can monitor and control physical systems.
+7.  **Control**: Understand how computers can monitor and control physical systems.
-4. Explaining how instructions are stored and executed within a computer system.

 ### Digital Literacy

-Again from the dPoS this involves:
+Again from the draft Programme of Study this involves:

-1. Undertaking creative projects that involve selecting, using, and combining multiple applications, preferably across a range of devices, to achieve challenging goals, including collecting and analysing data and meeting the needs of known users.
+8.  **Project management**: Undertaking creative projects that involve selecting, using, and combining multiple applications, preferably across a range of devices, to achieve challenging goals, including collecting and analysing data and meeting the needs of known users.
-2. Being able to create, reuse, revise and repurpose digital information and content with attention to design, intellectual property and audience.
+9.  **IT Skills**: Being able to create, reuse, revise and repurpose digital information and content with attention to design, intellectual property and audience.

-In addition to the dPoS:
+In addition to the draft Programme of Study:

-1.  e-Safety.
-2. Understanding validity and bias on the Internet.
+10.  **Information literacy**: Understanding validity and bias on the Internet.
+Explaining the differece between data, information and knowledge.
+Managing personal information and your digital footprint.

 ## Curriculum Structure